canada-ca/CATS-STAE/Social/README.md

 # Social Login

-Government of Canada **draft** security, privacy and technical guidance to Government of Canada departments and agencies who are considering adding support for social login to one of their web sites or web applications.
+Government of Canada **draft** security, privacy and technical guidance to departments and agencies who are considering adding support for social login to one of their web sites or web applications.

  [English Version](main-en.md)